-Terremoto is a youthful, Californian design practice that has quickly gained grown-up success and international admiration.
+Terremoto is a youthful, Californian design practice that has quickly gained full-fledged success and international admiration.
 As a collective, they are too smart to sit tight between old parameters which are absurdly outmoded and morally problematic.
 A few of their revolutionary ideas:

 - they’d like to see their clients doing the gardening (instead of outsourcing it), and therefore thinking about the wider landscape.

 - they’d like to get rid of lawns, and reject new swimming pools.